najeeb-yusuf/traveling-thief-problem/README-TTP.md

-# README: Traveling Thief Problem (TTP) with Genetic Algorithm and Ant Colony Optimal
+# README: Traveling Thief Problem (TTP) with Genetic Algorithm and Ant Colony Optimiztion

 # Overview

-The purpose of this project is to address TTP issues.
-We implemented two separate algorithms: the ACO as well as the GA algorithm to compare the results.
+The purpose of this project is to attempt to solve the TTP.
+We implement two separate algorithms: Ant Colony Optimization (ACO) and a GA algorithm to solve the problem.